Dow University Of Health Sciences

 Tooth extraction study: does your numbing shot spike blood sugar?

-Knowledge-focused OngoingThis study looks at whether the adrenaline (epinephrine) added to local anesthesia for tooth extraction raises blood sugar levels in people with and without diabetes.
-Researchers will measure blood sugar before, during, and after the procedure in 90 adults (45 with diabetes, 45 h…
+Knowledge-focused OngoingThis study looks at whether the adrenaline (epinephrine) commonly added to local anesthesia for tooth extraction raises blood sugar levels.
+Researchers will measure blood glucose before, during, and after the procedure in 90 adults—half with type 2 diabetes and half without.
+The …

 Phase: NA • Sponsor: Dow University of Health Sciences • Aim: Knowledge-focused